-“IB allowed me to gain opportunities I would never have anywhere else, and the competitions I joined are proof of that.”
+“The IBDP allowed me to gain opportunities I would never have anywhere else, and the competitions I joined are proof of that.”
 Indeed, Rivera never knew what lies ahead but rather through discipline, consistency, and confidence, sudden adjustments didn’t defer his progress as he was, by all accounts, born “brave and always ready”.
 He valued every second and even assured himself of a productive use of his spare time, having integrated the “learning how to learn” mindset consistently as part of his lifestyle.
-He allotted a great amount of time and mental work analyzing his areas of improvement, his present state, and strategies that could help him to level up.
+He allotted a great amount of time and mental work analyzing his areas for improvement, his present state, and strategies that could help him to level up.
 It’s not only innate intelligence which made up his success but rather his “drive to win”.
-Moreover, he possesses an appreciative cognizance on how the IB Programme shaped his success not to mention the combined rigor of the IBDP and the demands of a “deserving” World Scholar’s Cup contender.
+Moreover, he possesses an appreciative cognizance on how the IBDP shaped his success not to mention the combined rigor of the IBDP and the demands of a “deserving” World Scholar’s Cup contender.

 International Baccalaureate Diploma Programme: Lessons for Life

 By: Constantine “Stan” Rivera

 The International Baccalaureate Diploma Programme allowed me to become the student I am today.
 Being part of it taught me time management, interdisciplinary thinking, and the value of grit.
 In addition, taking the programme allowed me to exhibit core values, such as collaboration, creativity, and commitment to achieve.

 I believe that the most important skill I learned was time management.
 Time management is the key to success in the programme.
 Learning how to budget my sleeping and waking hours allowed me to realize what is truly important to me, allowing me to cut back on what is not.
 Properly rationing the time I have to eat, sleep, and study will prove useful in many ways in the future.
 It is a skill that is invaluable.